Best of fall

 You have to reserve far in advance to be one of the lucky people who gets to ride the North Shore Scenic Railroad from Duluth to Two Harbors on fall weekends.

-For more, see The Lighthouse
+For more, see Riding the rails.

 © Beth Gauper